desihub/desiutil/doc/desiInstall.rst

 In addition, it is possible to override certain internal settings of the :class:`~desiutil.install.DesiInstall` object using an INI-style configuration file, supplying the name of the file with the ``--configuration`` option.
-Here is an example of the contents of such file::
+Here is an example of the contents of such a file::

     #